 William Crawford & Sons of Leith was registered as a limited liability company with a capital of £251,000 in 1906.
 The Crawford family controlled the company.

 The Leith factory was largely rebuilt in 1906, and covered a quarter of an acre.
 The factory employed 150 men and boys by 1911.

 Alexander Hunter Crawford (1865 – 1945), a leading Edinburgh architect, joined the company from around 1920.

 William Crawford & Sons employed hundreds of people at its factories at Leith and Liverpool by 1923.
 By this time the company claimed to be “the oldest of the biscuit manufacturers”.

 Company capital was increased to £700,000 in 1924.

 United Biscuits closed the Leith factory in 1970, with the loss of 703 jobs.
 Meanwhile an investment of £2 million saw production increased by 50 percent at the Liverpool plant.

 The Crawford name was repositioned as an economy brand from 2014.
-The Crawford’s Family Circle was rebranded under the McVitie’s name.
+The Crawford’s (formerly Peek Frean) Family Circle was rebranded under the McVitie’s name.